domoticz/domoticz/dzVents/documentation/README.md

 A list of  one or more http callback triggers.
 Use this in conjunction with `domoticz.openURL()` where you will provide Domoticz with the callback trigger.
 See [asynchronous http requests](#Asynchronous_HTTP_requests) for more information.

 #### shellCommandResponses = { ...} <sup>3.1.0</sup>
 A list of  one or more scriptcommand callback triggers.
 Use this in conjunction with `domoticz.executeShellCommand()` where you will provide Domoticz with the callback trigger.
-See [asynchronous shellcommands](#Asynchronous_shellcommands) for more information.
+See  [Asynchronous shell commands](#Asynchronous_shell_command_execution) for more information.

 #### scenes = { ... }
  A list of one or more scene-names or indexes.
 The same rules as devices apply.
 So if your scene is listed in this table then the executed function will be triggered, e.g.: `on = { scenes = { 'myScene', 'anotherScene' } },`.